 Connecting Ethernet to Android devices

-If you cannot get contact with your drone, try to replug the dongle to the phone and restart the app.
+If you cannot connect to your drone, try to replug the dongle to the phone and restart the app.
 Also, double-check that the Ethernet setup is set to "DHCP-client/Automatic" and not "Static IP/Manual".